mongodb/docs/source/includes/fact-restore-manual-replica-set-onprem.rst

    * - ``--oplogSizeMB``
      - Conditional
-     - Provide the :term:`oplog <Oplog Store Database>` size in MB.
+     - Provide the :opsmgr:`oplog  </reference/glossary/#term-Oplog-Store-Database>` size in MB.

        Required if ``--seedReplSetMember`` is set.
      -

    * - ``--seedTargetPort``
      - Conditional
-     - Provide the port for the :term:`replica set`'s
+     - Provide the port for the :manual:`replica set </reference/glossary/#std-term-replica-set>`'s
-       :term:`primary`.
+       :manual:`primary </reference/glossary/#std-term-primary>`.
 This may be different from the `ephemeral port <https://en.wikipedia.org/wiki/Ephemeral_port?oldid=797306581>`_
        used.